ansys/pyansys-heart/doc/source/user-guide/simulator.rst

 Simulator
 =========

-The Simulator <:attr:`Simulator <ansys.heart.simulator>` module links different simulation steps for cardiac modeling.
+The Simulator :attr:`<ansys.heart.simulator` module links different simulation steps for cardiac modeling.
 For example, in electrophysiology simulations, you compute fiber orientation and the Purkinje network using the :attr:`BaseSimulator.compute_fibers` and Purkinje network :attr:`EPSimulator.compute_purkinje` methods before you run the physical simulation.
 In mechanical simulations, you must compute the stress-free configuration using the :attr:`MechanicsSimulator.compute_stress_free_configuration` method before running the simulation.

 Different simulators must be created based on the application: